 There is minimal preparation for dental bonding.
 Dr. Tracy Ngo will conduct a thorough examination of your teeth and clean and floss them before they begin.
 She will also select a color that matches your teeth for the bonding resin.

 The bonding procedure begins with a coarsening of the tooth's surface and the application of conditioning fluid.
 Next, the resin is smeared, molded, and then hardened with UV light.
 After completion, the hardened resin is polished to a fine gloss.

 You may feel some minor sensitivity for a few days after dental bonding.
 Sometimes gargling with a fluoride mouth rinse helps with sensitivity.
 You should also brush and floss twice a day as per your routine.

 Dr. Tracy Ngo at Stevens Creek Family Dentistry in Santa Clara could help you get your gleaming smile back.
-Call us today at 408-261-8882 to schedule your dental consultation and learn more about dental bonding.
+Call us today at 408-261-8882 to schedule your dental consultation with Dentist in Santa Clara, CA and learn more about dental bonding.